 To create a peer review assignment:

-You would start by creating a regular assignment:
+You would start by creating an assignment:

 - Select Assignments from Course Navigation